dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

     mermaid.initialize({ startOnLoad: true });
 </script>

 The recycler-assembler loop is probably the most commonly used quality grinding method in Factorio.
 It is a two step looping process where in the first step, the ingredients are crafted by an assembler into items, which are then recycled back into ingredients.
 By having quality and productivity[^1] modules in both the assembling and the recycling steps, the quality and items and ingredients in the loop will eventually improve all the way to legendary.
 Emulating a recycler-assembler loop is slightly more complex than the [pure recycling loops](/posts/factorio-pure-recycler-loop/) we have dealt with previously, but the same fundamental ideas still apply.
+Please note that functions from previous blog posts will be reused here.

 [^1]: Productivity modules are only allowed under certain circumstances in the assembling step, whereas quality modules are always allowed in both the recycling and assembling steps.